HarryPaniccc/DnD/Session Notes/Vanguard/Session 999 - Search for the Ley Line.md

 ### Recap
 **Much has happened** these past months, too much to tell now, but here is what is most important.
 - Returning from her adventure in [[Sirkonos]] to the familiarity of [[Dularen]] Rylai has begun to introspect about what her power means for who she is as a person
-- Dedicated to researching methods that will allow her to depart with the part of her magic that represents who she once thought she was meant to be, [[Rylai Sweetsong]] now believes that she has discovered the means of understanding her sorcerous magic: A [[Ley Lines|Ley Line]].
+- Dedicated to researching methods that will allow her to depart with the part of her magic that represents who she once thought she was meant to be, [[Rylai Sweetsong]] now believes that she has discovered the means of understanding and severing her sorcerous magic: A crossing of the [[Ley Lines]], a [[Ley Nexus]].
-- Seeking a Ley Line she blah blah #TODO
+- In aid of her persuit, [[Darius Nubide]] pointed her towards a ruin near [[Vasspryg]] that could hold information that may prove valuable for the both of them.

 ### Opening Monologue
-The idea is to Pavlov's dog them into the zone.
-Choose an arc intro song.

 > The surrounds you find yourself in are old.
 Older than you, maybe older than I. But one things for certain, you are not the first to come through here recently.
 >
 > The day is the nth of *month*, 813, and you are (bleeding/dying/chilling/eating).